ocjeong/ttrl_bert/README.md

 # ttrl_bert
-Tuturial codes for training and texting the BERT model.
+Tuturial codes for training and testing the BERT model.